-The College has a system to provide wellness checks for students where there is an identified concern.
-The wellness checks are performed by members of the CARES team which includes faculty and staff from various divisions in the college.
-The staff member performing the wellness check will be determined based upon who is within the student's ecology and will be able to most effectively engage the student based upon that relationship.
+Student Support & Advocacy (SSA) at TC offers voluntary services to the TC community.
+The College has a system to provide check-ins for students where there is an identified concern.
+The check-ins may be performed by a member of the office of Student Support & Advocacy (SSA) or a TC CARES team member which includes faculty and staff from various divisions in the College.
+The staff member performing the check-in will be determined based upon who may be most familiar with the student and will be able to most effectively assist the student based upon the existing relationship.